aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/010-baselining/_index.en.md

 {{< img "BasicASG-with-user.png" "Image of architecture to be injected with chaos" >}}

 We have a user trying to access a website running on AWS.
 We have designed it for high availability.
-We used EC2 instances with an auto scaling group and a load balancer to ensure that users can always reach our website even under heavy load or if an instance suddenly fails.
+We used EC2 instances with an Auto Scaling group and a load balancer to ensure that users can always reach our website even under heavy load or if an instance suddenly fails.

 Once you've started the template as described in [**Getting Started**]({{< ref "020_starting_workshop/050_create_stack" >}}) you can navigate to [CloudFormation](https://console.aws.amazon.com/cloudformation/home), select the "FisStackAsg" stack and click on the "Outputs" tab which will show you the server URL: